Approximation bounds for convolutional neural networks in operator learning: Fundings and acknowledgements

 NRF, PZ and AM have been partially supported by the ERA-NET ERA PerMed / FRRB grant agreement No ERAPERMED2018-244, RADprecise - Personalized radiotherapy: incorporating cellular response to irradiation in personalized treatment planning to minimize radiation toxicity.
-SF and AM have been supported by Fondazione Cariplo, Italy, grant n.
-2019-4608.
+SF and AM have been partially supported by Fondazione Cariplo, Italy, grant n.
+2019-4608 and by the Italian National Group of Scientific Computing (INDAM-GNCS).
+The authors also thank Professor Fabio Nobile (EPFL, Lausanne) for the helpful discussion about this work.